kkarlis2/OpenSSL-VM-okeanos-MySQL-PHP/README.md

 # OpenSSL-VM-okeanos-ssh-keys-
 The result of the process is to have created a VM with OS CentOS 7.
 The connection to the server is done only with SSH using any client (eg PuTTY).
 SSH connection requires using AUEB VPN, instructions here.
-Set the authentication to be done only with SSH keys.
+Set the authentication to be done only with SSH keys.After,using PHP symphony in MySql we will expans the program to accept login.

 Project requirements:
 A. Create a "teacher" user.
 The teacher user should connect with ssh key.